pytorch/TensorRT/docsrc/contributors/system_overview.rst

 System Overview
 ================

-TRTorch is primarily a C++ Library with a Python API planned.
-We use Bazel as our build system and target Linux x86_64 and Linux aarch64 (only natively) right now.
+Torch-TensorRT is primarily a C++ Library with a Python API planned.
+We use Bazel as our build system and target Linux x86_64 and
+Linux aarch64 (only natively) right now.
 The compiler we use is GCC 7.5.0 and the library is untested with compilers before that version so there may be compilation errors if you try to use an older compiler.